SababaSec/ctf-writeups/README.md

 SababaSec is a cybersecurity team composed of [hb20007](https://github.com/hb20007) and [mrbzs](https://github.com/Mrbzs).

-These are write-ups for CTFs we have participated in.
+These are write-ups for CTFs we have participated in, as a team or individually.

 ## Index